lake-wg/authz/draft-selander-ace-ake-authz.md

 All parameters, except 'V_TYPE', are as received in the voucher request (see {{V-W}}).

 TODO: Consider making the voucher a CBOR Map to indicate type of voucher, to indicate the feature (cf. {{V-W}}).
-Alternatively, include V_TYPE in 'unprotected'.

 ## Device <-> Authenticator {#U-V}